pippuri/whim-bot/README.md

 You can then run the tests by simply commanding `mocha`.

 The tests are named with sentenses.
-You can leave tests out by defining any part of the sentence that matches the tests you wnat to run.
+You can leave tests out by defining any part of the sentence that matches the tests you want to run.
 See examples below.
 ```
-mocha -g Tripgo
+mocha -g TripGo
 mocha -g leaveAt
-mocha -g "Tripgo \(South Finland\) leaveAt request response"
+mocha -g "TripGo \(South Finland\) leaveAt request response"
 ```

 ### Running a Serverless Function Locally